 Our liability insurance is quality and our accompanying legal resources are top-notch.
 We have the same liability insurance at a fraction of the cost.
-In this day and age when parents can be out of touch with their children's education and students empower themselves to push the envelope in the classroom, a teacher needs reassurance that they are protected against false claims or unexpected accidents or events.
+In this day and age when parents care paying more attention to their children's education and students empower themselves to push the envelope in the classroom, a teacher needs reassurance that they are protected against false claims or unexpected accidents or events.
 You do the best you can everyday, trying to change lives and insuring your students are prepared for college and career.
 Teachers are unsung heroes.
 Yet, they are the front lines and when someone is unhappy, all fingers point to teachers first.

 We also won't bug you about attending meetings and voting on contracts that have already been decided upon.
-We treat you as an the important individual you are and not as an anonymous number in the masses.
+We treat you as an the important, independent individual you are and not as an anonymous number in the masses.